Cathay Pacific Flight 780: Aircraft

+Crew

+The flight involved 13 crew members, including 11 cabin crew and two Australian pilotsCaptain Malcolm Waters (35) and First Officer David Hayhoe (37).
+Waters had been working for Cathay Pacific for 12 years and had logged 7,756 total flight hours, including 2,601 flight hours on the Airbus A330.
+Hayhoe had been working for Cathay Pacific for 3 years, previously serving the Royal Australian Air Force for 11 years, and had logged 4,050 total flight hours, including 1,171 flight hours on the Airbus A330.

 Accident

 Cathay Pacific Flight 780 departed from stand 8 at Juanda International Airport in Indonesia.
 It took off from runway 28 at 08:24 local time (01:24 UTC).
 During the climb, both engines experienced small engine pressure ratio fluctuations, with the No. 2 engine fluctuating over a greater range than the No. 1 engine.
 Just over half an hour after takeoff, cruising at flight level 390 (about 39000 ft above sea level), the electronic centralized aircraft monitoring (ECAM) system displayed an "ENG 2 CTL SYS FAULT" error message.
 The crew contacted maintenance control to discuss the fluctuations.
 As other engine operating parameters on both engines were normal, continuing the flight was determined to be safe.

 Almost two hours after departure, at 03:16 UTC, the "ENG 2 CTL SYS FAULT" ECAM message reappeared.
 The crew contacted maintenance control to review the issue.
 As all other engine parameters remained normal, continuing on to Hong Kong was again deemed safe.

 After another two hours elapsed, the aircraft was on descent to Hong Kong when, at 05:19 UTC, about 203 km southeast of Hong Kong International Airport, the aircraft's ECAM displayed "ENG 1 CTL SYS FAULT" and "ENG 2 STALL" within a short period.
 The second message signified an engine compressor stall, a potentially serious engine problem.
 The flight crew accordingly carried out the necessary ECAM actions with No. 2 engine's thrust lever moved to the idle (or minimum-thrust setting) position.
 The crew set No. 1 engine to maximum continuous thrust to compensate for the low thrust of No. 2 engine.
 Following these actions, the crew declared a "pan-pan" with Hong Kong air traffic control, requesting the shortest possible route to the airport and priority landing.